Alphonse Beni

 Alphonse Béni (1946 – 12 March 2023) was a Cameroonian actor and movie director.
 He made several films in Cameroon, acted in French erotic comedies and played a ninja in Godfrey Ho's "ninja" flicks Black Ninja.
 He was credited as Alfons Bény and Chris Kelly in some films.

+Death

 Béni died on 12 March 2023, at the age of 71.